 Gotland Sweden Travel Guide

 The remarkably preserved 13th-century Visby City Wall (Ringmuren) almost completely surrounds Visby.
-At around 3.4 kilometers long, it has many towers and gates.
+At around 3.4 kilometers long, it contains a lot of towers and gates.
 It ranks among Europe's best-preserved medieval city walls.
 Its presence reflects Visby's past wealth and Hanseatic League importance, needing strong defenses.
-The wall is an UNESCO World Heritage site and a defining symbol of Visby.
+The wall is an UNESCO World Heritage site and a key symbol of Visby.

 Visby Cathedral (Sankta Maria kyrka) is the only medieval church in Visby still in use today.
 German merchants built it in the 13th century.
 It saw expansions and renovations, reflecting different architectural styles while keeping its historic core.
 Its strong structure and imposing appearance show Visby's the historical weight of.

-Plan visits to museums during off-peak hours for a quieter experience.
+Plan visits to museums during off-peak hours for a more peaceful experience.

 Visby Botanical Garden (within city wall) is a peaceful oasis with diverse plants.
-Almedalen Park is a green space by the sea in Visby for relaxation and picnics.
+Almedalen Park is a green space on the coast in Visby for relaxation and picnics.

 Unique limestone formations carved by erosion.
 Langhammars on Fårö is the most famous raukar field.
 Högklint south of Visby and Holmhällar in the south of Gotland are other impressive areas.